 Q&A: How Old Should My Boiler be Before I Replace it?

 It’s one of the most frequently asked questions.
-As a general rule, around the 10 to 15 year mark your boiler will start to become less efficient.
+As a general rule, if your boiler is around 10 to 15 years old, it will start to become less efficient.

 So when it gets to this age it’s probably a good idea to seriously start considering replacing your old boiler for a new more energy efficient model.